Some people go all in on planting with native plants, even growing them from seeds they collected from plants growing in the wild.

-Some native plant groups believe that native plant seeds should not be collected if they can be found through retail sources or by obtaining them from conscientious individual growers.
-That’s because undisturbed native habitat is now all but gone, as a result of human development.
-So collecting seeds from what remains still in the wild seems, well, wildly irresponsible.
-The North American Native Plant Society and others, however, believe it’s acceptable to collect seeds so long as it’s done ethically.
+Some native plant groups believe, however, that seeds should not be collected if they can be found through retail sources or by obtaining them from conscientious individual growers.
+That’s because undisturbed native habitat is now all but gone due to human development.
+So collecting seeds from what remains in the wild seems, well, wildly destructive.
+The North American Native Plant Society and others, however, believe it’s acceptable to do it so long as it’s done ethically.

 - First, obtain permission from private landowners.
 Sometimes permits are required for public property, too.
-If the plant is in a roadside ditch, permission is probably not needed.
+However, if the plant is in a roadside ditch, permission is probably not needed.

 - Take care not to trample nearby seedlings and plants while collecting.